What STR License Airbnb Hosts Need to Operate in the US

 Business permit requirements and tax obligations

-Community and homeowner’s association rules
+Community and homeowners' association rules

 These rules encourage property owners in residential neighborhoods to look after their properties to an agreed-upon community standard.
 They apply equally to those having their permanent residence there and landlords offering short-term and vacation rentals.
-The rules will typically include a mixture of:
+One thing to beware of is that some HOAs explicitly prohibit short-term rentals.

 Safety and building code standards

 The building code most commonly used in the US is the International Building Code.
 It has been adopted by all 50 states, the District of Columbia, Guam, the Northern Marianas Islands, New York City, the US Virgin Islands, and Puerto Rico.
-So it’s worthwhile becoming at least slightly familiar with it, even if you don’t need to master the details the way an architect does.

 Building code compliance is essential if you hope to operate short-term rentals effectively.
 And in some regions, special rules apply.
 For instance, the California Building Code is pretty strict because the San Andreas Fault runs through the state.
 That means buildings there have to be constructed and managed with a view to withstanding a major earthquake.